 Mensa of Western Washington (MWW) is a local group of American Mensa, which in turn is a national member of International Mensa, a society that is apolitical and free from all racial or religious distinctions.
 We welcome people from every walk of life whose IQs are in the top 2% of the population.
 Our primary objective is to enjoy a wide range of social and cultural activities.
-MWW currently has more than 1200 members and is the ninth largest group in American Mensa.
+MWW currently has more than 1100 members and is the eighth largest group in American Mensa.

 Ours is a fun, active group in a spectacular setting of majestic mountains, lush greenery, serene lakes, breathtaking ocean vistas, and the incomparable Puget Sound.

 Our members enjoy a variety of frequent MWW activities throughout the area.
 So, if you’re a Mensa member, we hope you’ll register and visit the Members section with its Forums and an unabridged version of our Calendar.
 If you’re not a member, take a look at the public version of our Calendar to see what we do—and, we hope you’ll join!